mkucmus/doc/userguide/getting_started/settings/Configuration/pushy.rst

 A push notification is a message that pops up on a mobile devices and websites.
 For better communication and to increase engagement for your loyalty program participants using mobile app you can integrate Open Loyalty platform with **PUSHY.ME**

 **Pushy** is push notification gateway, which can be used to send pursh notification to each user that install app version or visits your website and registers for push notifications.
 A unique device token token is assign to each customer to identify him and send personalized notification.
-To send push notifications to devices, your backend server simply needs to send a web request to our Send Notifications API with the device token(s) and push payload.
+You need to pass these device tokens to OpenLoyalty via /api/customer/{customer}/pushy-token endpoint.

 .. image:: /userguide/_images/pushy.PNG
    :alt:   Push Notification Service